 The belief that there exists an undifferentiated cell which can be programmed into another type of cell forms the basis of stem cell biology.
 Today, stem cells treatments have become a reality.
 The capability of stem cells to regenerate organs and tissues opens a wide spectrum of treatment possibilities for many diseases that were considered incurable.

-Stem cells are distinguished from other cell types by two important characteristics.
-First, they are unspecialized cells capable of renewing themselves through cell division.
-Second, under certain physiologic conditions, stem cells can be induced to become tissue- or organ-specific cells with special functions.
-In some organs, such as the gut and bone marrow, stem cells regularly divide to repair and replace worn out or damaged tissues.
+Stem cells are distinguished from other cell types by two important characteristics; 1.
+They are unspecialized cells capable of renewing themselves through cell division, and 2.
+Under certain physiologic conditions, stem cells can be induced to become tissue- or organ-specific cells with special functions.
+The primary role of adult stem cells in a living organism is to maintain and repair the tissue in which they are found.

 Stem cells come from two main sources; embryonic stem cells and adult stem cells.
 Adult stem cells do not require the destruction of an embryo and their collection and use in research is not controversial.
 Stem cells are also classified based on where they are collected from; allogenic stem cells are collected from the same species, xenogeneic stem cells are collected from a different species, and autologous stem cells are collected from the intended recipient.
 Because autologous stem cells are collected from the intended recipient, rejection is virtually non-existent.

 Scientists found adult stem cells in many more tissues than they originally thought enabling them to research the use of adult stem cells in transplantation.
 For example, stem cells collected beneath the skin can be used to develop new skin to be used as skin grafts helping burn victims.
 Additionally, adult stem cells from bone marrow have been used for many years to successfully treat leukemia and other bone and blood cancers.